Nahrain1/made-template/README.md

 I cordially invite you to delve into the outcomes and insights of my project by clicking on [project-report](https://github.com/Nahrain1/made-template/blob/main/project/report.ipynb)
 .
-The presentation can be found under this [link] (https://github.com/Nahrain1/made-template/blob/main/project/presentation-video.mkv), and the corresponding slides are available [here](https://github.com/Nahrain1/made-template/blob/main/project/slides.pdf)for review.
+The presentation can be found under this [link](https://github.com/Nahrain1/made-template/blob/main/project/presentation-video.mkv), and the corresponding slides are available [here](https://github.com/Nahrain1/made-template/blob/main/project/slides.pdf) for review.